 The Adoration of the Shepherds

-Shepherds kneel and stand in order to praise the baby Jesus, watched by Joseph and the Virgin Mary.
-The stone archway frames an earlier episode: the same shepherds fall over in surprise as an angel appears in the clouds to announce Christ's birth to them.
-Following an old tradition in painting, Poussin paints these two scenes as if they are happening at the same time, with architecture separating the activity in the distance and foreground.
+Shepherds kneel and stand in order to praise the baby Jesus, watched by Joseph and the Virgin Mary (Luke 2: 15-16).
+The stone archway frames an earlier episode: the same shepherds fall over in surprise as an angel appear in the clouds to announce Christ's birth to them (Luke 2: 8-14).

 Credit: Bought with a special grant and contribution from the Art Fund, 1957